-Anderson Student Association VP for Diversity, Inclusion and Community
+Anderson Student Association VP of Equity, Diversity and Inclusion

 Learn About the Organizations That Advance Our Equity, Diversity and Inclusion Mission

 Embracing Diversity Week

 UCLA Anderson’s Embracing Diversity Week celebrates the power that every person from every background has to shape our future.
-From November 17 to 23, centers, programs and clubs from across UCLA Anderson will come together to put on Embracing Diversity Week (EDW) 2019, a celebration of the many ways in which we embrace our diversity and welcome more!
+From November 16–21, 2020 centers, programs and clubs from across UCLA Anderson will come together to put on Embracing Diversity Week, a celebration of the many ways in which we embrace our diversity and welcome more!